Kijung-Luke-Kim/Kijung-Luke-Kim/README.md

 > Currently looking for opportunity to develop fun 😄 and useful 🔥 softwares in the industry

+- 🔭 I’m currently working on games and web services.
+- 🌱 I’m currently learning Unreal Engine and Spring Framework.
+- 👯 I’m looking to collaborate on developing games using commercial engines.
+- 🤔 I’m looking for help with effective programming architectures.
+- 💬 Ask me about ANYTHING.
+- 📫 How to reach me: rlwjd1504@gmail.com
+- 😄 Pronouns: Eager to learn, Challenging, Pssionate.
+- ⚡ Fun fact: I am Silver 2 in LOL.

 ## Languages I am confident with

 ![c](https://user-images.githubusercontent.com/55977034/111595716-bfe0cd80-880f-11eb-9bf9-2fa7de445c64.png)